ClickHouse/ClickHouse/docs/en/query_language/select.md

 - `FULL OUTER JOIN`
 - `CROSS JOIN`

+You may skip the `OUTER` keyword it is implied by default.

 **`ANY` or `ALL` strictness**

 If `ALL` is specified and the right table has several matching rows, the data will be multiplied by the number of these rows.
 It is a normal `JOIN` behavior from standard SQL.